infiniticio/docs.infinitic.io/src/pages/docs/workflows/sequential.md

 {% /codes %}

 Here `helloWorldService` is a stub of the `HelloWorldService` interface.
-When a workflow executor processes the workflow and reaches this line for the first time, it will dispatch a `HelloWorldService::sayHello` task and stop its execution here.
+When a workflow worker processes the workflow and reaches this line for the first time, it will dispatch a `HelloWorldService::sayHello` task and stop its execution here.

-After completion of this task, a workflow executor will process the workflow again, but with an updated workflow history.
+After completion of this task, a workflow worker will process the workflow again, but with an updated workflow history.
 When reaching this line, the stub will - this time - provide the deserialized return value of the task, and the workflow will continue its execution.

 And so on.